datapower-virtual-appliance-demo/dpxx-ops/README.md

 installplan.operators.coreos.com/install-xxxxx patched
 ```

-where `install-xxxxx` is the name of the install plan.
+where `install-xxxxx` is the name of the ArgoCD install plan.

 ## Verify ArgoCD installation